-All work in the course in which a deferral is granted must be submitted to the professor by the agreed upon deadline, not to exceed four weeks after the last day of final exams.
-While a professor may reduce the window of time to submit the work, the deadline may not exceed four weeks after last day of final exams.
+All work in the course in which a deferral is granted must be submitted to the professor by the agreed upon deadline, not to exceed four weeks after the last day of finals.
+While a professor may reduce the window of time to submit the work, the deadline may not exceed four weeks after the last day of finals.

 Deferrals may not be granted for assignments where the deadline has already passed, for exams that have already been administered, or for work that has already been turned in.

 Students may petition the Academic Standing Committee if they consider the four week maximum inadequate.
 This petition must be submitted prior to the end of the deferral period.